kgpolte/MIDI_Sync/README.md

 # MIDI_Sync

- v0.1 BETA - still in the very early stages of development
+ v0.2 BETA - still in the very early stages of development

+ This version includes refactored code to address output pins directly instead of using digitalWrite().

  A super-simple MIDI clock/run sync utility for Eurorack.